AWS ElastiCache

 Create ElastiCache for Redis database and Memcache memory caching

 Amazon ElastiCache is a serverless caching service delivering real-time, cost-optimized performance for modern applications.
-DuploCloud supports ElastiCache instances of the following types:
+DuploCloud supports Memcached, Redis, and Valkey ElastiCache instances.

 Creating a Memcached ElastiCache Instance